oceanprotocol/docs/developers/build-a-marketplace/customising-your-market.md

 ## Advanced customization

 This important step is the last thing that we will change in this guide.
 To set the marketplace fees and address, you’ll need to save them as environmental variables.
-You'll also need to set the environmental variables if you customized services like Aquarius, Provider, or Subgraph.&#x20;
+You'll also need to set the environmental variables if you customized services like Aquarius, Provider, or Subgraph.

 First, we are going to create a new file called `.env` in the root of your repository.